 The Office of Emergency Medical Services (OEMS) is responsible for planning and coordinating an effective and efficient statewide EMS system.
 Our programs and services are designed to assure quality prehospital patient care, from when the call is received by the 911 center to the delivery of the patient to the trauma center or hospital.

-New National Registry Recertification Process
+National Registry Recertification Process

-This Quick Guide has been developed to assist Virginia providers who are certified with National Registry to complete their recertification application based on the new National Continued Competency Program (NCCP).
-Virginia transitioned all providers to the 2012 NCCP recertification requirements on July 1, 2016.
+Revised Sept.
+11, 2022!
+This Quick Guide has been developed to assist Virginia providers who are certified with National Registry to complete their recertification application based on the National Continued Competency Program (NCCP).
+All providers recertifying in the 2023 certification cycle are utilizing the 2016 NCCP requirements.
 More >>